 Our Dickens fits his name as a pup - always full of mischief and mishap.
 He lives in Tacoma, Washington now.

 This pup is named for Ian Fleming, the author of Chitty Chitty Bang Bang (1964) and is also the creator of James Bond (1953).

-Our Ian is strong like his father, King, and lives with his sister, Annie, in New Jersey with a family that has 3 boys to keep him busy.
+Our Ian is strong and handsome like his father, King, and lives in New Jersey with a family that has 3 boys to keep him busy.

 CS Lewis is a poet, novelist and academic.
 Known for fiction such as the Chronicles of Narnia (1950) and for non-fiction such as Mere Christianity (1952).
 He was a good friend of J. R. R. Tolkien.
 Both men served as English faculty at Oxford University.